shoaibkhan17/JumpIN/readme.txt

 - View Class:

-----------The View class is a class that builds and displays a visual represe ntation of the model as a GUI.
+----------The View class is a class that builds and displays a visual representation of the model as a GUI.
 It has a controller, which it alerts when a button or menu is clicked and, a Board which it uses to build the GUI.

 ---------------------------------------------------------------------------------------------------